psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 >
 {: .challenge}

-To finalize this day's work, Lola wants to tackle distributed memory parallelisation using the Message Passing Interface (MPI).
-For this, she uses the `mpi4py` library that is preinstalled on her cluster.
+To finalize this day's work, Lola wants to tackle distributed memory parallelization using the Message Passing Interface (MPI).
+For this, she uses the `mpi4py` library that is pre-installed on her cluster.
 She again starts from the [serial implementation](code/03_parallel_jobs/serial_numpi.py).
 At first, she expands the include statements a bit.

 ~~~
 from mpi4py import MPI